jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 in Europe
 We observed greater overlaps in the industries targeted by North Korean threat actors.
-Three North Korean threat actorsRuby Sleet, Diamond Sleet, and Sapphire Sleettargeted organizations in the maritime and shipbuilding sector from November
+Three North Korean threat actors—Ruby Sleet, Diamond Sleet, and Sapphire Sleet—targeted organizations in the maritime and shipbuilding sector from November
 2022 to January 2023\.
 Ruby Sleet and Diamond Sleet even targeted the